 It is not essential to complete the ALS1 prior to the ALS2.
 However the ALS2 does have a higher level of expected knowledge and recent clinical exposure to critical/crisis events at the commencement of the course.
-Both advanced life support courses are widely accepted by government and private hospitals, healthcare organisations, rural and remote health including the resource industry.
+Both advanced life support courses are widely accepted by government and private hospitals, healthcare organisations, Australian Defence Force, rural and remote health including the resource industry.

 Advanced Life Support Level 1/Immediate Life Support

 A one-day (or modular – two half day) course aimed at providing the candidate with the skills and knowledge to manage the patient in the immediate period of crisis.
 It includes the recognition, assessment and immediate management of the deteriorating patient.
 Candidates are sent a manual at least two weeks prior to the course to commence preparation for the face-to-face component.
 This includes those skills for dealing with a cardiac arrest or other medical emergencies in a clinical setting.
 Included in the course is: